 Access to personal information and correction

 We strive at all times to ensure that your personal information is accurate and up to date.
-You may ask us to correct or remove information that you think is inaccurate by contacting us as detailed below in the How to contact us' section of this notice.
+You may ask us to correct or remove information you think is inaccurate by contacting us as detailed in the 'How to contact us' section of this notice.
 If your personal details change, please help us to keep your information up to date by notifying us at the address below.

 Complaints, enquiries and feedback